 Ros, Geoff and Brendan paddling through the channel.

 The remains of a Sherpa van that once attempted the journey

 David ends up throwing balls for both Dot and Jess.

 The island is owned by the people of Barrow-in-Furness.
 Gifted to the people by the Duke of Buccleuch in the early 20th century, the island is kept in order by the Borough Council, whose duties also include the selection of the "King" of Piel, who is the landlord of the island's public house, the Ship Inn.
-Normally, the only permanent residents are the landlord of the Ship Inn and his family.
+Apart from No7, the only permanent residents are the landlord of the Ship Inn and his family.
 The inn is 18th century and the current King is Steve Chattaway.

 There is a ferry (small boat with a motor) that brings people across from Roa Island.